 - Authored the Singapore Chapter of the ICLG Business Crime 2012.

-- Featured in Singapore Chapter of the Guide to Anti-Corruption Regulation in Asia (2011)
+- Authored the Singapore Chapter of the Guide to Anti-Corruption Regulation in Asia (2011) (Herbert Smith).